dfelinto/blender-manual/manual/movie_clip/tracking/clip/introduction.rst

 Introduction
 ************

-The Clip View is used is the main part of the of the Movie Clip editor.
+The Clip View is the main part of the Movie Clip editor;
-Almost all motion tracking tools are concentrated in the Movie Clip Editor.
+almost all motion tracking tools are concentrated within the Clip View.

 It should be mentioned that the camera solver consists of three quite separate steps: